agrawalvikram/TopReviewSearch/Readme.md

 # Top Review Search

-One Paragraph of project description goes here
+Search top K reviews from given set of review based on matching search words

 ## Introduction

-This project try to solve the problem for getting top K review from set of [Amazon fine foods reviews] (http://snap.stanford.edu/data/web-FineFoods.html).
+This project try to solve the problem for getting top K reviews from the set of [Amazon fine foods reviews] (http://snap.stanford.edu/data/web-FineFoods.html).
 This application loads the reviews at startup and provides a [Rest API](http://www.restapitutorial.com/) to search top K documents based on given key words which needs to be present in the review.

 ### Prerequisites